 Berlin is a big, colorful and interesting city that offers lots of room for individual self-fulfillment – from quiet to lively, simple to exclusive, conservative to alternative!
 Freie Universität is located off the city center in serene Dahlem-Zehlendorf in south-western Berlin.

-The Departments of Economics and Legal Studies are about 8 minutes by foot from the main building.
-Here you can find a separate canteen with roof-terrace, one extra cafeteria for each department, and a large campus meadow for relaxing on summer days.
+The School of Business & Economics and Legal Studies are about 8 minutes by foot from the main building.
+Here you can find a separate canteen, one extra cafeteria for each department, and a large campus meadow for relaxing on summer days.
 Once a year our Campus Island Summer Festival takes place in that meadow; an ideal opportunity for students and faculty to meet outside the lecture room in a relaxed atmosphere.

 The History of the Freie Universität Berlin is crucially affected by close co-operation of students and faculty which was an important condition for the founding of our university about 60 years ago.
 Responding to repressions by the Soviets at the former Berliner Universität, today’s Humboldt Universität, professors and students joined forces to found a new university with the important support of American allies.
 Research and teaching were - and still are - to be guided by truth, justice, and liberty.
 Today, this founding history is not only reflected by the trilogy of ethical values – Veritas, Iustitia, Libertas – in our emblem, but is sustainably fixed in our mission statement and experienced in everyday university life.